Do I need to be a U.S. citizen/permanent resident to apply?

 When will I hear back about my application?

 When your application is complete, you will receive a confirmation email regarding your application status.
 Students accepted into bridge programs will receive admission offers in May and June through direct email contact with department leaders.

 Although most offers go out in May and June, some institutions may make offers for fall enrollment later in the summer.
 As such, you should be sure to 1) make sure that the email listed on your Bridge application is one that you will use after graduation and that you check often, and 2) Keep an eye out for contact from institutions throughout the summer.
 The application cycle closes in early September, and no offers will be made after this deadline.

 I finished my chemical science degree 3 years ago, can I apply?

 Yes, you can apply even if you completed your bachelor's degree several years ago.
-If your degree was from further back you may be a bit rusty on your chemical science concepts.
+If your degree was from further back, you may be a bit rusty on your chemical science concepts.
 We recommend you talk with an advisor or contact us to determine your level of preparation to pursue a doctoral degree.

 I am interested in biomedical research and want to get a doctoral degree from a biochemistry department at a medical school, am I eligible?

 Yes, you are eligible.
 The goal of the program is to increase the number of underrepresented minority students that receive PhDs in the chemical sciences.
-Departments of biochemistry, chemical biology, or related discipline are eligible to be Bridge Partner Departments.
+Departments of biochemistry, chemical biology, or related disciplines are eligible to be Bridge Partner Departments.
 ACS circulates your application to Bridge Partner Departments.